Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-29-why-you-should-give-now-not-later.md

 I might have been able to give more today if I'd invested all of my previous donations into index funds and donated the proceeds now.
 But by giving each year and writing about it, if I galvanize even one more person to earn-to-give, then I've likely [doubled my effect]( https://80000hours.org/2012/04/the-haste-consideration) on the world.

 People often believe that charity should be private or secret.
 I strongly disagree.
-The best thing you can do to inspire people to give is to do so yourself, and do it loudly, proudly, and actively encourage others to do the same.
+The best way to inspire people to give is to do it yourself.
+So give loudly, proudly, and actively encourage others to do the same.

 From the emails I've received from blog readers, I know that I've convinced several people to learn about effective altruism and follow this same path.
-Influencing the people around you is an powerful lever, and I've almost certainly had more impact on the world by influencing others than I've had through my own giving.
+Influencing the people around you is an powerful lever, and I've probably had more impact on the world by influencing others than I've had through my own giving.

 ## Influencing yourself
 The last reason is the most subtle, but I think the most important.
-Giving now cultivates your own virtue, and ensures that you'll continue to give and live up to your own ideals.
+Giving now cultivates your own virtue, and ensures that you'll continue to live up to your own ideals.

 You are not a perfect creature.
-Even if you intend to do something hard now, whether that's to donate money, swear off alcohol, go vegan, or whatever sacrifice you intend to make, you always have to factor in the possibility that you'll change your mind or just regress.
+Even if you intend to do something hard now, whether that's to donate money, swear off alcohol, go vegan, or whatever sacrifice you intend to make, you always have to factor in the possibility that you'll change your mind or regress.

 People are terrible at predicting their own regressions.
 I've met enough people who are former vegans, former renunciates, even former earn-to-givers.
-It's easy to fall into the trap of believing there's something special about you and your conviction that makes you immune to this.
+It's easy to fall into the trap of believing there's something special about your conviction that makes you immune to this.
 But everyone is vulnerable to value drift.
 You get older, your circumstances change, and your fervor becomes fuzzier, more distant, more negotiable.

 When I'm 50 I'll probably be as distant from my present self as I am from my 15-year-old self.

-How can you prevent that from happening?
-Simple.
+So how can you stay true to your ideals?
+It's really simple.
 Make a habit of virtue.
 Stay inside it, keep it as a part of your life, have it seep into your bones.
 Give year after year, even if it slows you down.
-The path is long and sometimes disenchanting, but virtue and discipline are interwoven in that way.
+The path is long and sometimes disenchanting, but virtue and discipline are the only way forward.

-So that's what I'm doing, and why I'm giving now rather than later.
-And I feel pretty good about it.
+So that's why I'm giving now rather than later.
+And I feel pretty damn good about it.

 ## My 2017 donations